dancodermachine/fastapi-tutorial/project_02_authentication_security/Authentication_Security.md

 Browsers don't allow cross-origin resource sharing (CORS) HTTP requests, meaning domain A can't make requests to domain B. This follows that is called a **same-origin policy**.
 This is a good thing in general as it's the first barrier to preventing CSRF attacks.

+**CORS**: The server answers preflight queries with a set of HTTP headers that provide information to the browser about whether it's allowed to make the request or not.
+In that sense, CORS doesn't make your application more secure, it's quire the contrary: it allows the relaxation of some rules so that a frontend application can make requests to a backend residing on another domain.
+That's why it's crucial to configure CORS properly, so it doesn't expose you to dangerous attacks.

+When a web page tries to send a non-trivial cross-origin request (e.g., using methods like PUT, DELETE, PATCH, or custom headers), the browser first sends a preflight request to the server to check if it’s allowed.

+A **middleware** is a special class that adds global logic to an **Asynchronous Server Gateway Interface (ASGI)** application performing things before the request is handled by your path operation functions, and also after to possibly alter the response.
+FastAPI provides the `add_middleware` method for wiring such middleware into your application.
+Middleware is like a helper layer that sits between the web server and your actual route functions.
+Think of middleware as a security guard or inspector at the entrance of a building.

+Here **CORSMiddleware** will catch preflight requests sent by the browser and return the appropriate response with the CORS headers corresponding to your configuration.
+You can see that there are options to finely tune the CORS policy to your needs.

+The most important one is probably `allow_origins`, which is the list of origins allowed to make requests to your API.
+The other interesting argument is `allow_credentials`.
+By default, browsers don't send cookies for cross-origin HTTP requests.
+If we wish to make authenticated requests to our API, we need to allow this via this option. `max_age` allows you to control the cache duration of the CORS responses.

+### Implementing double-submit cookies to prevent CSRF attacks
+`pip install starlette-csrf`

+With `POST` method.
+If we make a request in the browser to this endpoint without any special header, it will consider it as a simple request and execute it.
+Therefore, an attacker could change the email of a currently authenticated user, which is a major threat.
+In the context of a REST API, the most straighforward technique is the double-submit cookie pattern.
+1. The user makes a first request with a method that's considered safe.
+Typically, this is a `GET` request.
+2. In response, it receives a cookie containing a secret random value - that is, the CSRF token.
+3. When making an unsafe request, such as `POST`, the user will read the CSRF token in the cookies and put the exact same value in the header.
+Since the browser also sends the cookies it has in memory, the request will contain the token both in the cookie and the header.
+That's wy it's called **double submit**.
+4. Before processing the request, the server will compare the CSRF token provided in the header with the one present in the cooie.
+If they match, it will proceed to process the request.
+Otherwise, it'll throw an error.

+This is safe for 2 reasons:
+1. An attacker targeting a third-party website can't read the cookies for a domain they don't own.
+Thus, they have no way of retrieving the CSRF token value.
+2. Adding a custom header is against the conditions of "simple requests".
+Hence, the browser will have to make a preflight request before sending the request, enforcing the CORS policy.

+This is a widerly used pattern that works wll to prevent such risks.

+A good source to understand all the security risks involved in a web application is the OWASP Cheat Sheet Series: `https//cheatsheetseries.owasp.org`.